{\Lambda}CDM is still not broken: empirical constraints on the star formation efficiency at z ~ 12-30: Methods

 Fig.~\ref{fig:fitted_dMhdt_Mh} shows halo accretion rates averaged over one dynamical time from VSMDPL, \gureft-35, and \gureft-15.
 We fit these using the functional form:

 and find the parameters $\alpha(z)$ and $\beta(z)$ are well fit by:

 where $M_\text{h,12} \equiv M_\text{h}/(10^{12} \text{\msun})$ and $a = 1/1(1+z)$ is the scale factor.
 Note that these are revised from the results presented in \citetalias{Yung2024a} due to the inclusion of additional data $z>15$ and the inclusion of VSMDPL.
 Once again, we caution that fits extrapolated from much lower redshifts can be inaccurate (see \citetalias{Yung2024a}) and note that this fitting function is not intended for use at $z < 2$.
+We have verified that these results are insensitive to the exact choice of averaging timescale.